 - We are providing employment in the local community

-- Committed to training to sustaining important skills
+- Committed to training to sustain important skills

 - Use local suppliers